 As you stroll along, you will come across new and rare cultivars, as well as unknown or underutilized species for our zone 4 climate.
 Among others, a fine collection of unusual conifers that vary in colour and form, a collection of miniaturized trees, and an impressive colourful rectilinear pond enjoyed by photographers.
 One will also discover various species of peonies, insect-eating and acid-loving plants, and even plants native from Japan, China and South Africa!

 Our health garden is a delight for all senses!
 Its design is a tribute to biodiversity and companion planting.
 You will find an assortment of heirloom vegetables, aromatic and medicinal plants.
 Did you ever hear about strawberry spinach?
 Here you will discover varieties of tomatoes, herbs and other hidden treasures.
-Maybe you will meet Marie-Capusine.
+Maybe you will meet Marie-Capucine.
 She will gladly invite you to taste edible flowers, vegetables and fresh herbal teas.
 Enjoy the wonders of our garden!

 You can always visit the gardens on your own.
 Also, to learn more about its history and horticulture, a bilingual audio guide is available, allowing you to wander around at your own pace.
 No matter what time of the day you arrive, you will discover the many wonders that nature has to offer.
 Our tour consists of 45 sites well worth seeing!
 In fact, the paper guide makes a greate memory to bring back home.

-Around a bend in the path, you may meet Céline, Eugene, Josephine or Marie-Capusine.
+Around a bend in the path, you may meet Céline, Eugene, Josephine or Marie-Capucine.
 Feeling their passion will allow you to discover a world long gone.
 At our new General Store, you will immerse yourself in the time of Marie-Victorin.
 At the laboratory, you will learn about his life, and the healthy garden reveals its richness.
 Who knows?
 You may get lucky and be greeted by Brother Marie-Victorin himself!
 Will you be bold enough to taste edible flowers?
 Our garden is blooming with multiple life forms, so… Come and enjoy our passion!